zoidyzoidzoid/awesome-ebpf/readme.md

     (Jakub Kicinski and Nic Viljoen, netdev 1.2, Tokyo, October 2016) Hardware offload for eBPF with TC or XDP (Linux kernel 4.9+), introduced by Netronome.
+    (Jakub Kicinski and Nic Viljoen, netdev 1.2, Tokyo, October 2016):<br>
+    eBPF with tc or XDP supports hardware offload, starting with Linux kernel version 4.9 and introduced by Netronome.
+Here is a presentation about this feature:<br>

 ### Projects based on, or related to eBPF